Andreas Messing

-Andreas Messing (born 28 January 1987) is a former speedway rider from Sweden.
+Andreas Messing (born 28 January 1987) is a former motorcycle speedway rider from Sweden.

 Speedway career

+In 2002 he debuted with Rospiggarna in Elitserien in 2002, at the time the youngest ever.
+He also rode for Vargarna and Getingarna.
+He got his breakthrough in 2005, aged 18, when he placed ninth in the Swedish Championships.

 He rode in the top tier of British Speedway riding for the Coventry Bees during the 2008 Elite League speedway season.
 He began his British career riding for Arena Essex Hammers in 2006.